amChristonasis/Twitter-Sentiment-Analysis-in-Python/README.md

 On the other end, a MongoDB consumer consumes the streaming data and stores them in MongoDB for future use.
 MongoDB was chosen because of the JSON format of the data.

+Finally, the text of the tweets, as well as simple statistics are presented in an interactive Dash dashboard that works with live updates.

 ## Code Explanation

 The kafkaTwitterStreaming.py script implements the twitter producer.
 The kafkaMongoConsumer.py implements the MongoDB consumer.
-Finally, the mongoToDf.py script connects to the MongoDB database.
-Subsequently, it provides the ability to save the data in pandas DataFrame format for further analysis and/or save the data in csv or other formats.
+Finally, the DashboardFinal.py script connects to the Mongo database and presents live results on a simple web dashboard.

 ## Instructions on Running the Code